 Where to Stay: THE THIEF

-What to Eat: Experience different types of fish, like pickled herring and grab a cup of Norwegian coffee
+What to Eat: Experience different types of fish, like pickled herring, and grab a cup of Norwegian coffee

 What to Do: Oslo, the capital, was named the 2019 European Green Capital.
 So, happiness aside, Norway is working on becoming a sustainable destination for all from conserving the nature surrounding the capital to reducing pollution — they removed over 700 parking spots this year, in hopes to make the city more bike and public transportation friendly.
 After getting your fill of the culture (stop by the Oslo Opera House), make your way out of the capital.
 In Stavanger, you will find the wooden house settlement, which has over 170 white wooden houses, as well as Preikestolen, aka the Pulpit Rock, a top tourist attraction with breathtaking views.
 But one of the most notable sites?
 The fjords.
 If you only choose to do one thing when visiting the country, make your way to The Geirangerfjord, a UNESCO World Heritage Site.
-For nature lovers, this is a must-do: spectacular waterfalls hugging dramatic cliffs are in your future.
-You can also experience the longest Midnight sun in Svalbard, where the sun doesn’t set from April 20 to August 22.
+For nature lovers, this is a must-do: Spectacular waterfalls hugging dramatic cliffs are in your future.
+You can also experience the longest Midnight sun in Svalbard, where the sun does not set from April 20 to August 22.

 Where to Stay: Hotel Ranga

 What to Eat: For a traditional experience, go for the fermented shark